allmaps/allmaps/packages/maplibre/README.md

 ## Usage

+> [!Note]
+> The easiest way to test this package is via [@allmaps/test-plugins](../../test/plugins/).

 Built for MapLibre 5.0, but should work with earlier versions as well.

-This package can be tested using [@allmaps/test-plugins](../../test/plugins/).

 ### Adding a WarpedMapLayer to a MapLibre Map